 2. Strengthening workplace relationships

-360 reviews encourage employees to become more comfortable sharing, collaborating, and helping one another to improve.
+360 reviews encourage a culture of feedback, whereby employees become more comfortable sharing, collaborating, and helping one another to improve.
 89% of organizations that have peer reviews reported it having a very positive or somewhat positive impact on their organization.

 3. Allowing for faster skill development

 The more data on employee performance leads to more insights in how to best develop and motivate an employee.
-Employees increasingly want more feedback.
-They want companies to invest in their development, and peer feedback enriches that process.
+Employees increasingly want more feedback, particularly developmental feedback.
+They want companies to invest in their professional growth, and peer feedback enriches that process.

 Employees want to develop from all angles and they want to be assessed fairly.
 360 reviews provide a comprehensive look at an employee’s efficiency, productivity, and contributions, and work behaviors.
 Depending on your people strategy, you may want to go a step further and enable continuous, 360 feedback.
 This would mean that peer feedback can be given at any time – not just at annual appraisal season.
 In fact, your organization may already incorporate peer feedback or recognition programs (high fives, kudos).

-While 360 feedback/recognition isn’t a new concept, infusing it into your performance management process probably is.
+While 360 feedback and recognition isn’t a new concept, infusing it into your performance management process probably is.
 Moving to a 360-degree system takes more effort than just changing out the paper administration.
 It takes sponsorship, experience, in addition to providing the right tools and training.
 But your employees want it, and your organization will thrive because of it.